subhk/FeastKit.jl/docs/custom_contours.md

 # Custom Contour Integration

-Advanced guide to customizing FEAST's contour integration for optimal performance and accuracy.
+Advanced guide to customizing Feast's contour integration for optimal performance and accuracy.

 ## Table of Contents